minhtrant/DemoAutomation/README.md

 - install dependencies: npm install
 - run UI tests: npm run ui-test
 - run API tests: npm run api-test
-- generate & open allure report: npm run allure-serve (NOTE: you may need to run 'npm run allure-clear' to clear the report folder if this is not the first time you run)
+- generate & open allure report: npm run allure-serve (NOTE: you may need to run 'npm run allure-clear' to clear old reports file if this is not the first time you run this project)